 Purpose of the Notice of Privacy Practices

-This Notice of Privacy Practices (the “Notice”) is meant to inform you of the uses and disclosures of protected health information that we may make.
-It also describes your rights to access and control your protected health information and certain obligations we have regarding the use and disclosure of your protected health information.
+This Notice of Privacy Practices (the “Notice”) is meant to inform you about the privacy and confidentiality of your health information and how your health information may be used and disclosed by United Community & Family Services, Inc. (“UCFS” or “we” or “us”).
+It also describes your rights to access and to control your health information and certain obligations we have regarding the use and disclosure of your health information.

-Your “protected health information” is information about you created and received by us, including demographic information, that may reasonably identify you and that relates to your past, present or future physical or mental health or condition, or payment for the provision of your health care.
+Your “health information” for purposes of this Notice is information about you created and received by us, including demographic information, that may reasonably identify you and that relates to your past, present or future physical or mental health or condition, or payment for the provision of your health care.

-We are required by law to maintain the privacy of your protected health information and to notify you in the event that there is a breach of your unsecured protected health information.
-We are also required by law to provide you with this Notice of our legal duties and privacy practices with respect to your protected health information and to abide by the terms of the Notice that is currently in effect.
-However, we may change our notice at any time.
-The new revised Notice will apply to all of your protected health information maintained by us.
+We are required by law to maintain the privacy of your health information and to notify you in the event that there is a breach of your unsecured health information.
+We are also required by law to provide you with this Notice of our legal duties and privacy practices with respect to your health information and to abide by the terms of the Notice that are currently in effect.
+We may change the terms of this Notice at any time.
+The new revised Notice will apply to all of your health information maintained by us.
 You will not automatically receive a revised Notice.
-If you would like to receive a copy of any revised Notice you should access our web site at www.ucfs.org, contact United Community & Family Services, Inc. (“UCFS”) or ask at your next appointment.
+If you would like to receive a copy of the then-current Notice at any time you can obtain it through our website by clicking here, by contacting UCFS, or by asking at your next appointment.

 How We May Use or Disclose Your Protected Health Information